Shame is like a prison. But a prison that you deserved to be in because something is wrong with you. ~ Brené Brown

 We all feel shame at some point in our lives.
 Our tendency is to respond with either shame or guilt in any given situation.
 It makes us feel humiliated and uncomfortable because of something we did wrong.
 We lose our self-respect.
 We may feel mortified and embarrassed and we may want to pull back and just be alone.

 Addiction and shame go hand in hand.
 It is hard to understand where one starts and the other ends.
-Addiction leaves us feeling powerless, isolated, and unworthy whether we are the person struggling with addiction or the family member.
+Addiction leaves us feeling powerless, isolated, and unworthy when our kids are struggling.
 There is a strong sense of secrecy and silence about addiction.
 It is something that is easier to hide and just not talk about.

 We all experience shame.
 It is an absolutely universal emotion. ~ Brené Brown